FinX-IO/finx-python/README.md

 FinX Capital Markets LLC is a Software-as-a-Service company based in El Segundo, California, USA.

 For more information, please visit [https://finx.io](https://finx.io)

+## FinX Python SDK Documentation

+Please see the [docs](/docs) folder in this repository for SDK documentation.